PUBLIC NOTICE - Alternating lane closure on Chaudière Crossing

 GATINEAU, QC, Nov.
-17, 2023 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that there will be an alternating lane closure on the Hull Causeway on the Chaudière Crossing for repair work during the following period:
+24, 2023 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that there will be an alternating lane closure on the Hull Causeway of the Chaudière Crossing for repair work during the following periods:

 The sidewalk will remain accessible.